 Among the Italian contributions on board the probe, the Data Processing Unit of the Solar Wind Plasma Analyser (SWA) to which Planetek Italia collaborated.

 Cape Canaveral, Florida.
-The Solar Orbiter mission has officially started on Monday, February 10, 2020 at 05.03 am (CET).
-After about an hour from launch, the probe sent the first signals to the ESA ESOC (European Space Operations Center) headquarters in Darmstadt in Germany, and started the operations to begin its journey near the Sun.
+The Solar Orbiter mission has officially started on February 10, 2020 at 05.03 am (CET).
+The probe sent the first signals to the ESA ESOC (European Space Operations Center) headquarters in Darmstadt in Germany, and started the operations to begin its journey towards the scheduled orbit near the Sun.

 Planetek Italia was invited to attend the launch day in Florida, as part of the SWA DPU team who worked on the Solar Wind Plasma Analyser (SWA), one of the ten instruments on board the probe.